mattbierner/blog.mattbierner.com/_posts/2016-06-13-na-naa-na-na-na-na-naa-naa-naa-na.md

 Time to start collecting some data.

 ## Ones and Zeros
 Players use both analog sticks to steer the titular Katamari.
-There are a few other controls for cameras, and some button based controls that effect Katamari movement – such as pressing R3 and L3 to flip the Katamari over – but I decided to ignore these.
+There are a few other controls for cameras, and some button based controls that affect Katamari movement – such as pressing R3 and L3 to flip the Katamari over – but I decided to ignore these.
 This simplified movement model meant I only needed to poll the position of the two analog sticks during gameplay.

 With all the wiring correctly hooked up and the Arduino configured as an SPI slave, we receive about 60 binary messages like this per second: